 Online Marketing, Social Media, High Tech and Start Ups have one thing in common: hard working smart people!
 Correct predictions of future trends, breakthroughs and whether a technology will succeed or fail are of immense economic importance and essential for the correct functioning of those industries.
 But nonetheless, all that brain power many predictions from analysts and experts are far far away from what later become known as “the reality”!
 What might be the reasons for this phenomenon?

 When you read enough of historic predictions of how the future “certainly” will look like, you will find common patterns in those predictions which later become apparently wrong.
-In this article I will share my insights from 20 years of reading and collecting more then hundred books and watching endless TV Shows about what I call “The History of Future”.
+In this article, I will share my insights from 20 years of reading and collect more than a hundred books and watch endless TV Shows about what I call “The History of Future”.

-In this article I will explain common mistakes people doing when trying to look into the future of technologies.
-By avoiding those mistakes, you will make better predictions of future trends which will help you to make better decisions in your live and your career.
+In this article, I will explain common mistakes people doing when trying to look into the future of technologies.
+By avoiding those mistakes, you will make better predictions of future trends which will help you to make better decisions in your life and your career.

 Mistake 1: Predict Wishes not Trends

 The simplest but obvious mistake, when predicting the future, is to confuse your own wishes with a rational and profound analysis what the most probable future might be.

 There are inventions with devastating effects on millions of humans.
 Some were invented by men who thought they could civilize wars with more powerful weapons.
 One of that weapons was the machine gun – invented by Richard J. Gatling.
 He wrote: